actuallymentor/bartle-platform/README.md

 # A Bartle test system

-Using this for a research project
+Using this for a research project.

+# Installation instructions

+The system is easily implemented:

+- Upload the files to a LAMP/LEMP server
+- Create a database with the below SQL code
+- Set your database settings in database/config.ini  ( protect this file)
+- You're up

 # Database setup sql